bnext-bio/nucleus-distribution/intro.md

 ## Get started

-If you're new to Nucleus, checkout [From Zero to DevNote]().
+If you're new to Nucleus, check out [From Zero to DevNote]().
 That guide will walk you through the documentation.

 ## Protocols